saifalfalah/react-handbook/content/webpack/index.md

   /*...*/
 }
 ```
-You can require multiple loaders per each rule:
+You can require multiple loaders for each rule:

 ```js
 module.exports = {